 Principle

 The campus is composed of approximately 295 acres.
 Within this vast area smaller areas of campus exist, each with its own distinct feel and history.
 High-quality development requires attention to the unique details that give each of these Design Areas its own character.

 To ensure that the unique characteristics of specific areas are not overlooked, all proposed construction projects shall consider the special conditions below.

 Pattern Summary

 This chapter addresses the development of all areas of the campus; therefore, all patterns listed in "Principle 11: Patterns" (page 91) apply.

+Design Area Special Conditions

+Design Area Special Conditions shall be considered whenever construction is proposed for a particular Design Area (Design Areas are further described in Principle 3: Densities, page 49).

+Design Area Special Conditions provide specific guidance for development and building use in the part of campus to which they apply.
+These conditions are organized by Designated Open Spaces because the university's open-space framework is the primary design element that defines the campus character.

 DESIGN AREA SPECIAL CONDITIONS TABLE OF CONTENTS

 Academic Center & Historic Core p.112

 Franklin Circle p.124

 PLC Parking Lot p.125

 Southwest Campus p.126

 Millrace p.129

 Willamette p.137

 Northeast Campus p.141

 Northeast Central Campus p.147

 Southeast Campus p.155

 Student Housing p.159

 Athletics, Student Support, & Administration p.164

 East Campus p.167

 (A larger map is available on page 50)